 Step #3.
 Next up, check the box next to “Enable Messages on iCloud.”

 Step #1.
-Open Settings → Tap on Messages.
+Open Settings app → Apple ID banner → iCloud.

 Step #2.
-Turn off the switch next to Messages on iCloud.
+Now, turn off the switch next to Messages.

 Disable Messages on iCloud in macOS High Sierra

 Step #1.
 Open Messages app on your Mac → Messages menu → Preferences → Account tab.